jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Part_2_Linear_Regression_Walkthrough.md

 <pre><code>out_of_sample_rmse = np.sqrt(mse)
 print(f'Out-of-Sample Root Mean Squared Error (RMSE): {out_of_sample_rmse}')</code></pre>

-# Model scoring - In-Sample (Training) Data
+# Model scoring - Exposed (In-Sample/Training) Data

-Test our predictions on the in-sample data the model is exposed to.
+Test our predictions on the in-sample data the model is exposed to and then score it.

 1. Re-predict on the model using the `X_train` and not the `X_test`
 <pre><code>in_sample_predictions = model.predict(X_train)</code></pre>